abbec/deferred/Doc/Report/report.md

 At this stage it is easy to see that the number of lighting calculations decreases.
 Consider a scene where there is $N$ light sources and $M$ objects.
-With classic forward rendering, the contribution from each light has to be calculated for each object, resulting in $O(N*M)$ calculations.
+With classic forward rendering, the contribution from each light source has to be calculated for each object, resulting in $O(N*M)$ calculations.
 With the deferred approach, the $M$ objects are first rendered into the G-Buffer and in the lighting stage, one fullscreen triangle for each of the $N$ lights is